Stomach Ulcer

 How is a stomach ulcer diagnosed?

-Your healthcare provider will ask you about your symptoms and medical history.
-They will want to know if you frequently use NAIDs or have a history of H. pylori infection.
-If signs point to an ulcer, they will want to take a look inside your stomach and duodenum.
+Your healthcare provider will begin by asking you about your symptoms and medical history.
+They’ll want to know if you frequently use NSAIDs or have a history of H. pylori infection.
+If signs point to an ulcer, they’ll take a look inside your stomach to find it.

 Management and Treatment

-Ulcers can heal if they are given a rest from the factors that created them.
-Healthcare providers treat uncomplicated ulcers with a combination of medicines to reduce stomach acid, coat and protect the ulcer during healing and kill any bacterial infection that may be involved.
-Medicines may include:
+Healthcare providers treat most ulcers with a combination of medications to reduce stomach acid, coat and protect the ulcer during healing, and kill any infection involved.
+Occasionally, you might need a procedure to stop bleeding or repair a hole.

-• Antibiotics.
-If H. pylori was found in your digestive tract, your healthcare provider will prescribe some combination of antibiotics to kill the bacteria, based on your medical history and condition.
-Commonly prescribed antibiotics include tetracycline, metronidazole, clarithromycin and amoxicillin.
+Antibiotics.
+If you have an H. pylori or other bacterial infection, your healthcare provider will prescribe some combination of antibiotics to kill the bacteria.

-• Histamine receptor blockers (H2 blockers).
-These reduce stomach acid by blocking the chemical that tells your body to produce it (histamines).
-H2 blockers include famotidine, cimetidine and nizatidine.
+Histamine receptor blockers (H2 blockers).
+These drugs reduce stomach acid by blocking the chemical that tells your body to produce it.
+They include:

 Prevention